AngelKyriako/chat-dotnet-core/README.md

 Includes a demo console chat application that uses the server api.

-TODO: Abstract out websocket in the client class library
+TODO: Abstract out WebSocket4Net in the client class library
-Dependencies:
-- Model
-- Client

 ### Dependencies Overview